 - Return to the Plugins Folder: Go back to hosting and navigate to the “plugins” folder within “wp-content.”

-- Rename the Plugin Folder Back: Right-click on the security plugin folder you renamed earlier and change the name back to its original.
+- Rename the Plugin Folder Back: Right-click on the security plugin folder you renamed and change the name back to its original.

 Method 2 | How to Reset Password in WordPress